cdslabamotong/conference-list/index.md

 ---
 layout: page
-title: Rumor Propagation with the Effect of Debunking Information
+title: Rumor Difussion with the Effect of Debunking Information
 ---

 --------